-To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
-However, there is no assurance that the investment objective of the Scheme will be achieved.
+To seek generation of reasonable returns through investments in debt and money market Instruments.
+The secondary objective of the Scheme is to invest in equity and equity related instruments to seek capital appreciation.
+However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved.

-• Investment pattern - The break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I - Part II - A. How will the scheme allocate its assets? for more details.
+The portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Please refer Section $I - Part\ II - A$ .
+How will the scheme allocate its assets? for more details.